6JH – Mr Harness

 To go directly to the Accelerated Reader website where you can take quizzes on books you have read at home, click here.

-Maths – Geometry and SATs revision
+Maths – Four operations and Fractions

 We will be continuing to encourage many of our pupils to continue with their times table practice on Times Table Rockstars, which will help to support their development of these skills.
 Click here to access TTR!